 Learning about how students learn, perceive, and grow and discovering how you can help students succeed are the focus of these blogs.

 - Paul Potts, Susan Boyle, and the problem of undiscovered talent in schools.
-This brief post urges educators to help recognized untapped potential in students.
+This brief post by Scott McLeod from Iowa urges educators to help recognized untapped potential in students.

 - How Much is a Field Trip Worth?.
 Examine the educational value of taking learning–and students–out of the classroom.